vegardege/hydrogen/README.md

 This is highly unlikely to be directly reusable for anyone but me, but I'm making it public in the spirit of sharing and in case someone wants to suggest any improvements.

+The goal of the setup is to run all my side projects for under €10/month, which works like a charm at the moment.

 ## Stack

 The project uses: